-Doctors can see whether a tumor is responding to the chemotherapy with the help of various examinations, such as blood tests, tissue samples and imaging techniques (e.g. ).
+Doctors can see whether a tumor is responding to the chemotherapy with the help of various examinations, such as blood tests, tissue samples and imaging techniques (e.g. computed tomography).
 If the treatment isn't working, other medications can be used instead, or the treatment can be stopped.

 Chemotherapy no longer means that you have to stay in the hospital for a long time.
 One of the reasons is that it's now possible to better manage the side effects.
-Many hospitals offer outpatient treatments, as do many doctor's offices.
-It's even possible to do chemotherapy with tablets at home.
+Many hospitals and doctor's offices now offer outpatient treatments.
+It is even possible to do chemotherapy with tablets at home.
 But it may still be necessary to stay at the hospital for very intensive treatments.
-This is the case, for example, if there's a high risk of or if doctors have to do frequent checks, for example of kidney function.
+This is the case, for example, if there's a high risk of infection or if doctors have to do frequent checks, for example of kidney function.

 The severity of the side effects of chemotherapy varies.
 Some people tolerate cytostatics better than others.
-The possible side effects also depend on the dose and the specific drugs that are used.
+The possible side effects also depend on the dose, the treatment schedule and the specific drugs that are used.
 What's more, not all kinds of chemotherapy cause severe side effects, and most of them are temporary.
 Hair usually grows again after the treatment, and the mucous membranes and blood production typically return to normal.

 The side effects of chemotherapy can sometimes occur after treatment has ended, particularly in young people.
 Because chemotherapy might damage sperm or eggs, people are advised to use reliable contraceptives during treatment.

-Herdegen T (Ed).
-Kurzlehrbuch Pharmakologie und Toxikologie.
+Herdegen T. Kurzlehrbuch Pharmakologie und Toxikologie.
 Stuttgart: Thieme; 2013.

-Kasper DL, Fauci AS, Hauser SL, Longo DL, Jameson JL, Loscalzo J. Harrison's Principles of Internal Medicine.
+Kasper DL, Fauci AS, Hauser SL et al. Harrison's Principles of Internal Medicine.
 New York: McGraw-Hill; 2015.